dclbas/LMS_Controls/README.md

 ## Installation:
 Read the README.md in each software directory for the details.
 Nothing here is automatic but with a bit of technical knowledge and perseverance you should be able to get there from here.

-## Home Assistant GUIs for LMS Player Controls Tool
+## Home Assistant GUIs for LMS Player Controls Tool:

 **Lovelace GUI** on the left and **Traditional HA GUI** on the right: